 - Type 1 diabetes

-Did you know that breastfeeding also has significant benefits for you?
-For a parent, breastfeeding can provide protection from breast cancer, ovarian cancer, Type 2 diabetes, and even high blood pressure.
+But breastfeeding also has significant benefits for you, the .
+For , breastfeeding can provide protection from breast cancer, ovarian cancer, Type 2 diabetes, and even high blood pressure.

 Setting yourself, and your baby, up for a successful breastfeeding experience is surprisingly simple.
 “The most important things you need in order to get breastfeeding off to a strong start is the desire within yourself, a hungry baby and some good lactation support.”
 Saccomano told us.

 Having an idea of what to expect and a basic sense of how to breastfeed can be extremely helpful.
-“Comfort comes with good feeding positioning and latch, which a lactation professional can help you with,” Succomano told us.
+“Comfort comes with good feeding positioning and latch, which a special pillows, and tanks, nipple butters, et cetera.
+The best investment you can make is setting up a lactation appointment early on in your baby feeding journey,” she shared. can help you with,” Succomano told us.
 Sounds easy enough.
-In Saccomano’s experience seeking the advice of a lactation expert makes all the difference.
-“Some folks like to buy things like special pillows, nursing tops, nipple butters, etc. The best investment you can make is setting up a lactation appointment early on in your baby feeding journey,” she shared.
+In Saccomano’s experience seeking the advice of a makes all the difference.
+“Some folks like to buy things like

-For new moms who have had a painful experience with breastfeeding, it may come as a surprise but Saccomano told us, “Breastfeeding should NOT hurt!
-One of the most common challenges new breastfeeding mothers face is nipple pain, which is often caused by suboptimal feeding position and latch.”
+For who have had a painful experience with breastfeeding, Saccomano told us, “Breastfeeding should not hurt!
+One of the most common challenges new face is or , which is often caused by suboptimal feeding position and latch.”
 In fact, Saccomano said, “Suffering through any pain is completely unnecessary.”

 There are differing opinions on this question.
 According to Saccomano, “The CDC does recommend exclusive breastfeeding (baby receiving nothing but human milk, with the exception of vitamins) for the first 6 months of life, followed by continued breastfeeding for at least 1 year.
 The WHO also recommends exclusive breastfeeding for the first 6 months of life, followed by continued breastfeeding for at least 2 years.”

 How long you breastfeed your baby is ultimately up to you.
-It will likely depend on your baby, your body, and what your life can accommodate.
-Saccomano reminds new parents that, “These recommendations are not made to make mothers who do not meet them feel badly about themselves.
+It will likely depend on your baby, your body, and your life.
+Saccomano reminds that, “These recommendations are not made to make mothers who do not meet them feel badly about themselves.
 These recommendations are made to protect children around the world from food and water-born illnesses and infections and also because the first 2 years of a child’s life is an extremely important time for ideal nutrition for proper growth and development.”